Century Artifact Study

 with replicated and original pieces from my personal collection

-weights and styles of dress accessories and sewing
+the sizes, weights and styles of dress accessories and sewing

 Linen Sheets: The Very Secret Sex Lives of Medieval Women

-on matters of sexual health, producing heirs, contraception
+advice on matters of sexual health, producing heirs, contraception

 and her issues in the martial bed?
 What kind of advice was

 it?
 This is a candid look at this very private subject and

 explores what we know about sex from court documents and other

 Sewing Samples Interactive Display

 close original sewing items from the 14th century and compare

 Yourself In The Picture!

-public to photograph themselves for free in a medieval
+the public to photograph themselves for free in a medieval

 century Cloth Button Making

-The cloth button-making workshops will give you the skills needed
+workshop.
+The cloth button-making workshops will give you

-that we use today for shoes.
-Braid or lace can be made by fingerlooping
+of laces that we use today for shoes.
+Braid or lace can be

-used and the results of road-testing
+of potential substances used and the results of road-testing

 a Basic Medieval Gown